chakrabar/chakrabar.github.io/_posts/blog/2020-09-23-developer-poster-and-stickers.md

 2. Microsoft Paint 😬
 3. Google's Snapseed

-**IMPORTANT:** All these poster / sticker designs are created by me, and belong to me.
+**IMPORTANT NOTICE:** All these poster / sticker designs are created by me, and belong to me.
 If you intend to use them in any context / capacity, please get in touch with me.
 {: .notice--warning}